vele616/monorepo/packages/jobboard/website/content/jobs/head-of-information-security-curebase-KheKi.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=curebase"
-summary: "Curebase is searching for a head of information security that has 2+ years of experience in the cybersecurity industry."
+summary: "Curebase is searching for a Head of Information Security that has 2+ years of experience in the cybersecurity industry."
 summaryBackup: "Excited about #javascript, #typescript, #reactjs?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## About Curebase